 July 31, 1942 - All non-war production ceased

 Ca. April 1943: Fibre case Waralarm introduced.

-Sometime late 1943 or early 1944: Metal case Waralarm introduced (and the fibre case model probably discontinued).
-My three examples (2 black, one ivory) have "Pat Pdg" on the back of the case, and they all have the bell alarm.
+Around April 1944: Metal case Waralarm introduced (and the fibre case model discontinued).
+My three examples (2 black, one ivory) have "PAT.
+PDG." on the back of the case, and they have the bell alarm.